webdriverio/webdriverio/website/docs/Retry.md

 ## Run a specific test multiple times

 This is to help prevent flaky tests from being introduced in a codebase.
-By adding the `--multi-run` cli option it will run the specified test(s) or suite(s) x number of times.
+By adding the `--multi-run` cli option it will run the specified specs or suites N times.
 When using this cli flag the `--spec` or `--suite` flag must also be specified.

 When adding new tests to a codebase, especially through a CI/CD process the tests could pass and get merged but become flaky later on.
 This flakiness could come from a number of things like network issues, server load, database size, etc. Using the `--multi-run` flag in your CD/CD process can help catch these flaky tests before they get merged to a main codebase.